brunosastre1/sas_academy_2026/student/brunosastre/README.md

 - Original implementation
 - Optimized implementation

 In addition, it performs benchmarking activities and generates comparative results that can be used to validate correctness and evaluate performance improvements.
-It also generates a simple report in PDF located in the validation folder.
+It also generates a VERY simple report in PDF located in the validation folder.

 ### Output